Receive immediate cash and make a gift to TMF by selling to us a valuable asset, such as real estate, for less than it is worth.

 - Once we accept your gift of real estate, we could become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-George Thanos, a devoted supporter of TMF, owns vacant land in an area under rapid development that he purchased years ago for $15,000.
+Arturo Rose, a devoted supporter of TMF, owns vacant land in an area under rapid development that he purchased years ago for $15,000.
 The land was recently appraised at $250,000.
-George would like to make a major contribution, but he is planning improvements to his home, and he needs about $50,000 to finance his project.
+Arturo would like to make a major contribution, but he is planning improvements to his home, and he needs about $50,000 to finance his project.

 |Value of land||$250,000|